Emruur/BadPoets/logbook.md

 #### 2.4 Mixing Poets

-With the optimum settings we obtained from the experimentation above.
-We decide to apply to system with different poets and also create a system which generates poem with a mixed influence.
+With the optimum settings, we obtained from the experimentation above.
+We decided to apply to system with different poets and also create a system which generates poems with mixed influence.

 **Poem 4.1 William Blake**: